codepo8/developer-advocacy-handbook/create-slide-decks.md

 Once you\'re done with your slides and you are happy with them don\'t forget that sharing is caring.

-This could happen internally and/or externally.
-Sharing your decks in the company in a remix-able format is a great way to inform your company of your work and also allows people to re-use your approach to explaining different products.
-It is also a great training material for other people in the company who are interested in presenting more or plan to become developer advocates themselves.
+This could happen internally and externally.
+Sharing your decks in the company in a remix-able format is a great way to inform your company of your work and allows people to re-use your approach to explaining different products.
+It is great training material for other people in the company who are interested in presenting more or plan to become developer advocates themselves.